phitter-hub/docs-phitter-kernel/docs/documentation/simulation/queue_simulation/queue_confidence_interval.md

 # Confidence Interval for Simulation Metrics and Probabilities

-If you want to have a Confidence Interval for your **Metrics and Probabilities**, you should use the method `.confidence_interval_metrics` that has the following parameters:
+To have a Confidence Interval for your **Metrics and Probabilities**, you should use the method `.confidence_interval_metrics` that has the following parameters:

 - `simulation_time (int, optional)`: Simulation time.
 Defaults to float("Inf)
 - `confidence_level (int, optional)`: Confidence level for the confidence interval for all the metrics and probabilities.
 Defaults to 0.95.